EndlessATC/Airports/final/AS/JPN/RJTT_readme.md

 	Approaches to 22 and 23 are available using APP mode from NEXUS and SMILE respectively, with transitions from *N*YLON or *S*TEAM depending whether the aircraft is approaching from the *n*orth or the *s*outh.

-	STARS are available using approach mode from XAC, RUNSO, AROSA, and \**NOVEL*\*.
+	STARS are available using APP mode from XAC, RUNSO, AROSA, GODIN, MILIT, and many other intermediate points on the STARs.
 STARs from the southwest implement a point merge system around SHAFT (STARs from the northeast are traditional).
 Aircraft fly an arc around a SHAFT, and you can sequence planes by directing planes to proceed direct SHAFT and activate APP mode.
+By default south arrivals fly STARs and approaches to 22, but you can engage APP mode from LAFIT to have planes descend under the SHAFT arc to BACON for 23.

+	\***Departures to the west/north/south will need to handed off before they reach the boundary of the ACA**, *as they will likely NOT climb out of the ACA.*\*

+	For an extra challenge, try routing ANA/SNJ/ADO/VIP flights to 23 (T2/VIP area) and JAL/SFJ/SKY/international/GA flights to 22 (T1/T3/N area).

+-	Landing 22/23 (LDA), departing 16L/16R

+	The same as the previous configuration, but instead aircraft approach 22/23 following an offset localizer on a 270 degree course over Tokyo Bay, avoiding overflight of populated areas.

+	Approaches to 22 (RWY *B*) and 23 (RWY *D*) are available using APP mode from *B*ONUS and *D*OYLE respectively, with transitions from *B*ACON or *D*ATUM depending whether the aircraft is approaching from the north or the south.

+	STARS are available using APP mode from XAC, RUNSO, AROSA, GODIN, MILIT, and many other intermediate points on the STARs.
+STARs from the southwest implement a point merge system around SHAFT (STARs from the northeast are traditional).
+Aircraft fly an arc around a SHAFT, and you can sequence planes by directing planes to proceed direct SHAFT and activate APP mode.
+By default south arrivals fly STARs and approaches to 22, but you can engage APP mode from LAFIT to have planes descend under the SHAFT arc to BACON for 23.

+	\***Departures to the west/north/south will need to handed off before they reach the boundary of the ACA**, *as they will likely NOT climb out of the ACA.*\*

+	Note that the LDA approaches are represented by a runway located where one would be if the LDA approaches were straight-in ILS approaches; this is the best implementation given limitations of the game, but from an approach control perspective it should be a fairly accurate representation.

+	For an extra challenge, try routing ANA/SNJ/ADO/VIP flights to 23 (T2/VIP area) and JAL/SFJ/SKY/international/GA flights to 22 (T1/T3/N area).

+-	Landing 16L/16R, departing 16R/04/16L

+	A new approach path flying over central Tokyo only applied in the afternoon hours, which was recently developed in response to growing traffic at RJTT.
+Normally arrivals fly close parallel RNAV tracks to the final approach course with a 3.45 degree glideslope, however, game limitations mean that parallel arrivals would be conflicting with each other all the way to the final approach fix.
+Therefore, the "backup" ILS approaches that take a dive into the Yokota ACA have been implemented here.

+	Approaches to 16L and 16R are available using APP mode from SANDY and NATTY respectively.

+	STARS are available using APP mode from XAC, RUNSO, AROSA, GODIN, MILIT, and many other intermediate points on the STARs.
+STARS to 16L/16R implement a point merge system around SHAFT for 16L and NEURO for 16R.
+Aircraft fly an arc around a point (SHAFT/NEURO), and you can sequence planes by directing planes to proceed direct SHAFT/NEURO and activate APP mode.
+By default south arrivals fly STARs and approaches to 16L, but you can engage APP mode from SCOUT to have planes fly over the SHAFT arc to join the NEURO arc for 16R.

-	\***Departures to the west and north will need to handed off before they reach the boundary of the ACA**, *as they will NOT climb out of the ACA.*\*
+	\***Departures to the west/north/south will need to handed off before they reach the boundary of the ACA**, *as they will likely NOT climb out of the ACA.*\*

-	Note that the normal runway operation for 22/23 arrivals (LDA W RWY22/RWY23) is not possible to implement due to the lack of LDA approaches in the game.
-Therefore the approaches depicted are illustrative of IFR conditions necessitating the use of straight-in ILS approaches for both runways.
-However, note that the slight offset of the ILS for 23 isn't represented, the game does not appear to respect the 2 degree offset defined at this time.
+	Note that the LDA approaches are represented by a runway located where one would be if the LDA approaches were straight-in ILS approaches; this is the best implementation given limitations of the game, but from an approach control perspective it should be a fairly accurate representation.

-	For an extra challenge, try routing ANA/VIP flights to 23 (T2/VIP area) and JAL/international/GA flights to 22 (T1/T3/N area).
+	For an extra challenge, try routing ANA/SNJ/ADO/VIP flights to 23 (T2/VIP area) and JAL/SFJ/SKY/international/GA flights to 22 (T1/T3/N area).

 ### RJAA